14imran/droad/README.md

 - **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **dashboard** - As a user I want to see all the news available so that I can choose which ones I want to read
-- **events create** - As a user I want to create an event so that I can invite others to attend
+- **Headlines** - As a user I want to read only the headlines of the news.
-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **Everything/ All news** - As a user I want to see the news details.
-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+- **Sources** - As a user I want to be able to check the sources and read specific news from the source.

 ## Backlog

-List of other features outside of the MVPs scope

-User profile:
-- see my profile
-- upload my profile picture
-- see other users profile
-- list of events created by the user
+##News recomendation
-- list events the user is attending
+on the basis of user interest

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page

-Homepage
+Ask the user to get notified or not. if yes
+{
+Notify the user (1notification per day) via email / sms }

+else{
+no nitification will be send to the user
+}
+##
+1)mobile responsive design
+2)offline mode reading
+3)Save to read to later
+4)Notification through email
+5)Progressive Web Application implementation 6)Notification to mobile/ web
+7)sharing news via various apps
+8)Custom blogs(like and dislike)
 - ...